IndieOutreach/scrape-twitch-v2.0/README.md

 #### What's next?
+ - Create insights.py for drawing insights from streamers.csv data
  - create a TwitchToIGDB conversion table that converts game_names / twitch_game_ids to IGDB IDs
- - Add 'verbose' option to Scraper and use that for print statements instead of 'mode==production'

 #### Future Roadmap
  - Clean the IGDB keyword data (so "boss battles" has 1 ID instead of 5 user inputted ones)